 When I used to teach Disciple Bible Study, a very detailed and comprehensive study of both the Old and New Testaments, people would often tell me how bogged down they were getting in the Old Testament.
 They would even tell me they thought it was boring and irrelevant.

-In response to this, one of the things I used to encourage them to do to stick with it, was to start looking for Jesus in the pages of the Old Testament.
+In response to this, one of the things I used to encourage them to do, in order to stick with it, was to start looking for Jesus in the pages of the Old Testament.
 Because he’s there!
 In fact, he’s all over the place in the Old Testament.

 The Testimony of the Apostles